 The Company's basic earnings per common share is calculated as net income less preferred share dividends declared and undistributed earnings allocable to the participating preferred shares, divided by the weighted average number of common shares outstanding.
-Diluted earnings per common share would be calculated as net income less preferred share dividends declared and undistributed earnings allocable to the participating preferred shares divided by the weighted average number of common shares outstanding by the weighted average number of common shares outstanding plus any dilutive common stock equivalents.
-During the years ended December 31, 2022, and 2021, the Company had no dilutive common stock equivalents.
+Diluted earnings per common share would be calculated as net income less preferred share dividends declared and undistributed earnings allocable to the participating preferred shares dividends declared and undistributed earnings allocable to the participating preferred shares dividends declared and undistributed earnings allocable to the participating preferred shares divided by the weighted average number of common shares outstanding plus any dilutive common stock equivalents.
+During the years ended December 31, 2023, and 2022, the Company had no dilutive common stock equivalents.